 When you’re exporting goods there are a number of documents that you must enclose with your shipment in order for it to be a smooth, seamless process.
 But what exactly do you need to include?
-Well, you needn’t worry any more about missing documents and potentially causing any speed bumps for your shipment as we’ve listed eight export document samples that you need to know about.
+Well, you needn’t worry any more about missing documents and potentially causing any speed bumps for your shipment as we’ve listed four export document samples that you need to know about.

 Air Waybill/Bill of Lading